vitovt/ping_graph/README.md

 ## Description

-The Network Ping Monitor is a Python-based tool designed to continuously monitor network latency by pinging a specified host and visualizing the response times in real-time.
+**Network Ping Monitor** is a Python-based tool designed to continuously monitor network latency by pinging a specified host and visualizing the response times in real-time.
 This tool is particularly useful for network administrators, IT professionals, and anyone needing to monitor and analyze the stability and performance of their network connections.
 The script provides a live graph of ping response times and includes various statistics like average, minimum, maximum, and current response times, as well as standard deviation, to help identify and analyze network issues.
+Now supports **Linux, macOS (**testers needed!**), and Windows** without requiring external wrappers like `timeout`.

 ![Ping Monitor main window](screenshots/main_window.png?raw=true)